Glossary

 fragility

 Fragility “implies easily damaged or broken, but is often used to describe the probability of a stated level of damage for a specific hazard, e.g. an earthquake.”
-Fragility measures probability.
+Fragility is measured in terms of probability.

 fragility function